-Cosmetologists, Estheticians and Instructors can expect to stand for long periods.
+Cosmetologists, Barbers, Estheticians and Instructors can expect to stand for long periods.
 Since so many of their activities involve the use of arms and hands, professionals should take steps to ensure proper physical conditioning and rest periods.
-Further, career Cosmetologists, Estheticians and Instructors may it necessary to work long sometimes breaks and meals.
+Further, Cosmetologists, Estheticians and Instructors may find it necessary to work long hours, sometimes missing breaks and meals.
 It is not unusual for Cosmetologists, Estheticians, and Instructors to work more than 8 hours a day and/or more than 5 days a week - although these are the exceptions rather than the rule.